SAP/luigi/docs/navigation-parameters-reference.md

 ## Product switcher

 The product switcher is a popover with tiles available in the top navigation bar.
 It allows you to switch between a curated list of navigation elements.
+To do so, add the **productSwitcher** property to the **navigation** object using the following optional properties:

 - **label** defines the label of the product switcher.
 It is shown as title attribute on hover in the top navigation and as headline in the mobile popover.
 - **icon** is the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 The icon is displayed without label in the top navigation.
-- **items** defines the list of product switcher elements.
-Their properties are:
+- **items** is an array of objects, each one being a link to a Luigi navigation node or an external URL.
+An item can have the following parameters:
-  - **label** contains the display name of the navigation node.
+  - **label** defines the text for the link.
-  - **icon** is the name of an icon, without the `sap-icon--` prefix.
-Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
-It is displayed in the center of the tile.
+  - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the label or instead of it.
-  - **link** is a string which refers to an absolute path in the navigation structure or a relative path to a grandchild of the current path.
+  - **link** defines an absolute link to a **node**.
   - **externalLink** is an object which indicates that the node links to an external URL.
-If this parameter is defined, **link** parameters is ignored.
+If this parameter is defined, the **link** parameter is ignored.
 It has the following properties:
-    - **sameWindow** defines if the external URL is opened in a new or current tab.
+    - **sameWindow** defines if the external URL is opened in the current tab or in a new one.
 The default value for this parameter is `false`.
-    - **url** is the external URL that the node leads to.
+    - **url** is the external URL that the link leads to.